chirumallapavankumar/Parkinsons-disease-detection-using-ml-algorithm/README.md

 ---

-## please find the attached file for the source code in main file
+## please find the attached file for the source code in  the above file